 How to Organize Your Mudroom Once and For All

 When you learn how to organize an entryway, keeping it clean and functional is much more manageable.
 If you want to know how to keep a mudroom clean, you have to learn how to make the most of the space available.
 For small mudrooms, in particular, utilizing the space effectively means getting creative with your storage choices.

 Install Lockers or Cabinets

-Enclosed storage is invaluable in a mudroom.
+Free-standing or wall-mounted enclosed storage is invaluable in a mudroom.
 From backpacks and coats to shoes and athletic gear, a storage area with doors keeps things organized and out of sight.

 The Case for Baskets